-This amendment is effective for annual periods beginning on or after January 1, 2022.
+This amendment is effective for annual periods beginning on or after January 1, 2024.
 Earlier application is permitted.
 The extent of the impact of adoption of this amendment has not yet been determined.
-There is currently a proposal outstanding that would defer the effective date until January 1, 2023.

 4. Investments

 Investments held by the Company are as follows: